Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 However, to fully enjoy any store locator plugins, you must obtain a valid API key.
 Here is how you do it:

-- Navigate to the Google Maps Platform website.
+- First, navigate to the Google Maps Platform website.

 - Navigate into the APIs & Services -> Credentials screen.